alwinb/html-lexer/README.md

 implemented.
 See notes/checklist.txt for more details.

 * Doctype
 	The doctype states are not implemented.
 	The lexer interprets doctypes as 'bogus comments'.

 * CDATA
 	The lexer interprets CDATA sections as 'bogus comments'.
-	(CDATA is only allowed in foreign content - svg and mathml)
+	(CDATA is only allowed in foreign content - svg and mathml.)

 * Script tags
 	The lexer interprets script tags as rawtext elements.
 	(And I think this is correct.)

 * Character references
 	The lexer only does a lexical analysis.
 This means that character references are not interpreted.
 	See notes/charrefs.txt for details.

-* Character references in attribute values are not yet handled.
-	Attribute values are just lexed as a single token.

 [1]: https://html.spec.whatwg.org/multipage/syntax.html#tokenization